Menus for Articles

 Fixed Rate Mortgages

-Fixed-rate mortgages are the most common and most popular type of mortgage loan.
+There are lots of different types of mortgages.
+Fixed-rate mortgages, variable-rate mortgages, and in the UK they even have right to buy mortgages.
+However, fixed-rate mortgages are the most common and most popular type of mortgage loan.
 Your monthly payment is more stable with a fixed-rate mortgage than with other types of mortgages.
 Because the interest rate is fixed for as long as you have the loan.
 With a standard fixed-rate mortgage, your monthly payment of principal and interest does not change over the life of the loan.
+This is good for those with a stable income who know they can make those fixed repayments.
+However, companies such as breeze insurance work to help those who encounter issues and are unable to work, causing them to need to claim insurance money.
+By having this insurance in place, it means mortgage payments that are set as regular repayments are able to be assisted.
 Your total monthly payment can change if it also includes property taxes and insurance (e.g., homeowners, hazard, flood or mortgage insurance), which may increase or decrease.

 Fixed-rate mortgages are available for various repayment periods: 30 years, 20 years, and 15 years are the most common loan terms.
 Typically, the shorter the term, the less interest rate and the less interest you’ll pay over the life of the loan.
 However, the longer the term, the lower the monthly payment because you stretch out repayment of the loan principal over a longer period of time.